mydea/fbPageAccessToken/README.md

 CREDITS
 ====================
-This test has been created by Francesco Novy.
+This tool has been created by Francesco Novy.
 Included libraries are:
 - Facebook PHP SDK